ayushisahoo22/library-management-system/README.md

 # library-management-system
 Repository for library management system using python

-This is a console-based Library Management System written in Python.
-It allows managing books and users, borrowing and returning books, and keeps records in JSON files.
+A simple console-based Library Management System written in Python.
+This project helps manage books and users, handle borrow and return operations, and store data persistently using JSON files.
+It's ideal for learning file handling, object-oriented programming, and basic system design in Python.

-Features:
+---

+## 🚀 Features

-1. Add, search, and remove books
+- 📖 Add, remove, and search for books

-2. Register and remove users
+- 👥 Register and remove users

-3. Borrow and return books
+- 📥 Borrow and 📤 return books
+- 📌 Track borrowed books per user
+- 📋 View all books or only available ones

-4. Track borrowed books by user
+- 🧾 View borrowed books by user

-5. Store data in books.json and users.json

-Files:
+- 💾 Data is saved in `books.json` and `users.json` between runs

+---

+## 🛠 Tech Stack

+- **Language:** Python 3
+- **Storage:** JSON files
+- **Interface:** Console (Text-based menu system)

+---

+## ▶️ How to Run

+1. **Install Python 3** (if not already installed)
+2. **Download or clone this repository**

+## File structure

+*library-management-system*
-1. library.py – Main script with all logic
+- ├── library.py        # Main script with all logic and class definitions

-2. books.json – Stores book data

-3. users.json – Stores user data

-Tech Used:

-1. Python 3

-2. JSON for data storage

-3. Console interface
+- ├── books.json        # Book records (auto-created if not present)
+- ├── users.json        # User records (auto-created if not present)
+- └── README.md         # Project documentation

+## 🌱 Future Improvements

+1. **Add a GUI using Tkinter or PyQt**
+2. **Integrate a database like SQLite for better scalability**
+3. **Add due date and fine system**
+4. **Implement user login and password security**

+## 🙋‍♀️ Author
+**Ayushi Sahoo**

+## 🪪 License
+This project is currently not licensed.
+Feel free to use or modify it for learning or non-commercial purposes.
+If you plan to distribute it or use it commercially, please consider adding an open-source license like MIT.